Depending on what you need, contact your:

 Political rallies and protests often happen in Baghdad and other regions of Iraq.

 Large crowds can quickly gather and turn violent.
 Avoid large public gatherings.
-Security restrictions, including curfews and interruption to internet and social media service, may occur with little notice.
+Security restrictions, including curfews and interruption to internet and social media services, may occur with little notice.

-In Baghdad, most rallies and protests are held in Tahrir Square, near the entrance to the former International Zone or government buildings.
+In Baghdad, most rallies and protests are held in Tahrir Square, or near the entrance to the International Zone or government buildings.

 If you're in an affected area, stay indoors and follow the advice of local authorities or your security provider.